lordsonvimal/bake-css/README.md

 # BAKE

-Bake is a halfcooked SCSS guideline + library of css utilities for modern browsers.
+Bake is a halfcooked CSS guideline + library of css utilities for modern browsers.
 Cook it yourselves.

 ## What?